mix-steam-app/example-project/README.md

 _"Imagine the power to mix together thousands of mods to craft your ultimate gaming experience."_

-Mix allows you to combine game assets (mods) into modpacks to play in the Unity Engine, though currently, mods must be entirely self-contained as there's no dependency system yet.
-Download and share mods on the Steam Workshop.
-Create your mods in the Unity Editor.
-You are allowed to monetize your mods with no fees from Mix.
-Join Mix as we pioneer the future of modular gaming!
+Mix enables you to blend game assets (mods) into modpacks for use in the Unity Engine.
+Currently, mods need to be self-contained since there isn't a dependency system in place.
+You can download and share mods via the Steam Workshop, and create your mods using the Unity Editor.
+There are no fees from Mix if you choose to monetize your mods.
+Join Mix to be at the forefront of modular gaming's future!

 ### Features
 - **Mod Manager**: Supports downloading, publishing, updating mods, and creating modpacks.